HL7/fhir-udap-security-ig/input/pagecontent/index.md

 - [Tiered OAuth for User Authentication]\: This page provides detailed guidance for user authentication.
 - [General Guidance]\: This page provides general guidance applicable to multiple authorization and authentication workflows.
 - [FHIR Artifacts]\: This page provides additional conformance artifacts for FHIR resources.

+Guidance regarding the use of this IG with the SMART App Launch Framework can be found in [Section 7.4].

 ### JSON Web Token (JWT) Requirements